afonsocraposo/matlab-introduction/README.md

 ## First Project
 You're now ready for a simple project!
 Imagine you want to extract the [PPG](https://en.wikipedia.org/wiki/Photoplethysmogram) from a video.
-You can record a video of your finger over your phone back camera and flash (remain very still) or you can use the [example]() video.
+You can record a video of your finger covering your phone back camera and flash (remain very still) or you can use the [example](https://github.com/Afonsocraposo/matlab-introduction/blob/master/first-project/ppg.mp4) video.

-### Loading the video
+### Loading the Video
 The first step is loading a video.
 ```matlab
 video = VideoReader('ppg.mp4');